Insight Treatment is Now Clear Behavioral Health!

 Written by:

-What is a Detox?
+What is an Alcohol Detox?

-During the detox process, someone who has an alcohol dependence will no longer use, which, depending on their history of alcohol or drug abuse, will cause mild to severe alcohol withdrawal symptoms.
-Medical professionals will need to be close by to monitor mild symptoms and severe symptoms alike. and provide medical care if necessary.
-Certain factors play a role in the intensity and length of one’s detox, such as what substance was being abused, how often, and in what capacity.
+Medical professionals will need to be close by to monitor mild and severe withdrawal symptoms alike to provide medical care, including medication, if necessary.
+Certain factors play a role in the intensity and length of your detox, such as what substance was being abused, how often, and in what capacity.
 In most cases, detoxing from drugs or alcohol can take anywhere from a few days to a week or two.

 Some of the telltale signs that a medical detox is necessary include: